SPITFIRE AUDIO KEPLER ORCHESTRA – HARMONIC MOTION

-The fifth Warped categories included contains decorative single non-grid patches with flipped and mangled variations of the core instruments using the Mercury Synth.
+The fifth Warped category included contains decorative single non-grid patches with flipped and mangled variations of the core instruments using the Mercury Synth.
 These sound a little lacklustre on their own but really bring arrangements to life when overlaid as textures.

 Since the orchestra has been recorded very dry there is plenty of freedom to match ambiences to other orchestral libraries you are using.
 The orchestral tone, in general, reminds me of Spitfire’s Bernard Herrmann Toolkit.
 It has an organic woody, slightly raspy sound.

 High strings are perhaps the harshest, particularly in the lower range, though the basses and celli sound wonderfully full with plenty of deep growl if needed.

-The brass sections are fantastic, both working very well with the EVO system.
+The brass sections are fantastic, both work very well with the EVO system.
 The high brass isn’t as high as I was expecting, more like mid brass.
 Together the sound is very heavy, almost overbearing, but in a good way.

 The woodwinds section mostly sounds very nice, with a stronger vintage tone than the rest.
 The core grid presets are a little too jarring for my taste but the momentum sounds spot on and is probably my favourite part of the library.

 I must strongly recommend you play with the snapshot presets available for each patch.
 These really showcase each of the styles well, in particular, the Warped category which provides many variations for each patch.

 Spitfire Audio products have a high degree of production quality.
 So ultimately I look for how flexible and functional a title is in my workflow.
 On this level, Kepler Orchestra misses the mark.